Impicklerick12/virtual_car_dealership/README.md

 3. The Bundler Gem is also required to run the application.
 If you do not already have it installed, you can install it using the following command:

-`gem install bundler`
+    `> gem install bundler`

 4. Navigate to the location of the `/src` folder in  this repostitory on your computer.
 To install the gems used in this project, type the following command:

     `bundle install`

 5. Now the app is ready to run!
 To run the app, enter the following command to run the main file:

-`ruby main.rb`
+    `> ruby main.rb`

 6. Alternatively, you may run the app with the insertion of your first name as a user.
 Eg.

-'ruby main.rb Varsha'
+    '> ruby main.rb varsha'

 ## Planning Process and Design Implementation

+The planning process started with a brainstorming session to provide some possibile applications that would satisfy the requirements of the rubric, yet also provide a challenege for myself.
+Initially I was focused on a virtual garden application, which would require the user to maintain a garden and provide plants with care.
+Another alternative was a quiz application, where users would need to complete several topics in order to complete the game.

+Eventually I settled on the virtual car dealership application as it required multiple classes and inhertiance, and a variety of conditional control structures.
+The first step was to determine what the purpose of the application was, then move on to what the framework would look like, and finally how the user would navigate through the menus.

 ### Flow Chart